mitre/cti/USAGE.md

 A Mitigation in ATT&CK is defined as a [course-of-action](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230929) object.
 ATT&CK Mitigations do not depart from the STIX `course-of-action` spec.

-### Collisions with technique ATT&CK IDs
+#### Collisions with technique ATT&CK IDs

 In ATT&CK versions prior to v5 (released in July of 2019), mitigations had 1:1 relationships with techniques and shared their technique's ID.
 These old 1:1 mitigations are deprecated in subsequent ATT&CK releases, and can be filtered out in queries  — see [removing revoked and deprecated objects](#Removing-revoked-and-deprecated-objects), below.

 ### Groups

 A Group in ATT&CK is defined as an [intrusion-set](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230941) object.
-ATT&CK Groups do not depart from the STIX `intrusion-set` spec.
+ATT&CK Groups do not depart from the STIX `intrusion-set` format.

 ### Software